Harborcenter: Hockey tenants

 The development's two ice rinks, known collectively as The Rinks, is the home of the Canisius Golden Griffins, an NCAA Division I college hockey program in Buffalo, as well as the Buffalo Jr. Sabres with the Griffins and Junior Sabres playing in the larger rink 1 known as KeyBank Rink at Harborcenter with separate dedicated dressing rooms.
 Rink 1 is also home to the Erie Community College Kats's of the NJCAA.
 The smaller rink 2 is known as New Wave Energy Rink under a separate naming rights deal.

-The Rinks are also the home to the Academy of Hockey and the Harborcenter Cup as well as serving as the Buffalo Sabres' practice facility.
-The rinks were opened on October 31, 2014 with the first of back to back games between Canisius and Ohio State which resulted in a 3–3 tie, and games involving the Buffalo Jr. Sabres 16U and 18U teams.

-Annually, in November, the Buffalo Sabres Thunder, a special needs hockey team, hosts a tournament known as the Coach Michael Steffan Invitational Tournament (formerly named Buffalo Fall Festival) at The Rinks.

-In 2015, the NHL Scouting Combine was moved from Toronto to Harborcenter under a two-year pact.
-Buffalo also hosted the NHL Entry Draft in 2016.
+The NHL Scouting Combine has been hosted in Buffalo since 2015, when it was moved from Toronto to the KeyBank Center and the Harborcenter under a two-year pact.
+Buffalo also hosted the NHL entry draft in 2016.
 The NHL subsequently announced that it would continue to hold the combine in Buffalo through at least 2019.
-The 2015 IPC Ice Sledge Hockey World Championships were held at Harborcenter.

-In January 2016, the venue hosted the inaugural National Women's Hockey League all-star game.
 In 2016, the CHA conference tournament in women's college hockey began to be hosted at Harborcenter.

 From June 22 to July 3, 2017, rink 1 hosted a charity event known as 11 Day Power Play, which set a world record for the longest continuous hockey game.
 It has since become an annual event at Harborcenter.